July 17, 2024

 6. Use stabilization windows to prevent rapid scaling up and down, which can lead to instability.
 Cooldown periods give the system time to stabilize before making further scaling decisions.
 To learn more about the Stabilization window, read here.

-Kubernetes HPA Limitations
+Kubernetes Horizontal Pod Autoscaler Limitations

 1. HPA in Kubernetes cannot be used with VPA when both are based on CPU or memory metrics.
 This is because VPA adjusts resource requests and limits, which can conflict with K8s HPA's scaling decisions.
 To avoid this conflict, HPA must rely on custom metrics if VPA is enabled.